renaun/ArduinoExamples/MyChromeArduinoBlink/README.md

 To mimic what the Arduino is doing on pin 13 the chrome log turns on and off just like it would on the Arduino pin 13.

+The port filters out Bluetooth and only looks for /dev/tty strings, this worked on Mac OS X and Chrome 27 but not sure if its the same on Windows.

+## Install Chrome App

+Go to Chrome's Tools -> Extensions then click "Load unpacked extension...".
+Then click on Launch to get it working.

 ## APIs

 * [Serial API](http://developer.chrome.com/trunk/apps/app.hardware.html#serial)